Laborers' International Union of North America: 1900–1920

 During the early 20th century, the union achieved considerable wage raises for members in Pittsburgh, New York City, New York and Chicago, and orchestrated strikes in Boston, St. Louis and Philadelphia.
 By 1920, membership had climbed to 96,000.
-The union backed calls by African American workers to be allowed full and equal status as union members, denying permission for segregated unions to be founded in Kansas City and Cincinnati.
+The union backed calls by African-American workers to be allowed full and equal status as union members, denying permission for segregated unions to be founded in Kansas City and Cincinnati.

 1921–1940

 In 1929, the union expanded to include the Tunnel and Subway Constructors' International Union of North America.
 Then, eight years later, the union expanded again to include the International Union of Pavers, Rammermen, Flag Layers, Bridge and Stone Curb Setters and Sheet Asphalt Pavers.
 However, during the Great Depression of the 1930s, membership fell to under 30,000 as more and more people lost their jobs.

-In 1940, the union moved its international headquarters from Massachusetts to Washington, D.C.
-Also, in October of that year, union dues were suspended in support of the U.S.'s impending involvement in WWII.
+In 1940, the union moved its international headquarters from Massachusetts to Washington, DC.
+Also, in October of that year, union dues were suspended in support of the United States's impending involvement in WWII.